openwms/org.openwms.tms.transportation/src/site/markdown/index.md

 cartons or other types of `TransportUnits` between warehouse `Locations`.
 Usually more than one `TransportOrder` is created when a customer order is received or when a lorry of goods arrives at the warehouse.

-These kinds of `TransportOrders`s are meant to be used in automated warehouses only.
+These kinds of `TransportOrders` are meant to be used in automated warehouses only.
 Other concepts with other types of transports, like
 `Movements`, do better apply for manual warehouses (see the Movements Service for manual warehouses).

 ## Deployment